 It’s been tentatively suggested that a serious part of the problem here lies in the fact that social media encourages us to constantly compare ourselves to others.
 This causes insecurity when we inevitably feel we don’t measure up to the images our friends put up on social media to create the best possible impressions of their lives.

-Support Your Mental Health #4: Respect Yourself and Others
+Respect Yourself and Others

 Many people try to cope with their troubles by numbing themselves through hedonistic pursuits that are often incompatible with their ultimate values.
 This may provide short-term relief, but in the long run, it often results in losing more self-respect.

 **** This post is strictly informational and is not meant to replace the advice of your healthcare provider.
-Women’s lifelink, it’s owners, administrators, contributors, affiliates, vendors, authors and editors do not claim that this information will diagnose, treat, or improve any condition or disease.
+Women’s lifelink, its owners, administrators, contributors, affiliates, vendors, authors, and editors do not claim that this information will diagnose, treat, or improve any condition or disease.